jenkinsci/bom/README.md

 You would not use it:
 - When you are temporarily depending on the weekly line but do not plan to update it on every release
-  - This would cause dependabot build failures when a plugin is updated only on the weekly line (if you depend on it)
+  - This would cause dependency update build failures when a plugin is updated only on the weekly line (if you depend on it)

 ## Depending on older versions